 - Add Lysis Buffer to your sample--start timing!

-- Dounce the tissue as indicated on the demonstrated protocol and incubate on ice
+- Dounce the tissue and incubate on ice.

 - After reaching your first-time point, remove a small aliquot (~5-10uls), add wash buffer, and spin down.
 Resuspend in a small volume of final resuspension buffer (~10uls).

-- Using trypan blue or another live/dead stain, proceed to count the sample as indicated in the demonstrated protocol.
+- Using trypan blue or another live/dead stain, proceed to count the sample.

 - Record the number of live and dead cells, record observations of nuclei clumps, and observe the nuclei under the microscope (at least 40x magnification) to evaluate nuclei quality

 - Repeat with additional time points.